mheirendt/GIS-VIEWER/README.md

 JavaScript and HTML editing software with access to the Internet

-NOTE: Built with Visual Studio Express 2013 for Web Web browser
+NOTE: Built with Visual Studio Express 2013 for Web